The generic geometry of steady state varieties: Generic absolute concentration robustness

-The following theorem settles that a linear algebra condition arising from \cite[Theorem~5.3]{pascualescudero2020local}, the study of elimination ideals over the coefficient field $\CC(\k)$, or the study of the complex counterpart of $\VV_{>0}(f_\k)$, all completely characterize generic (local) ACR.
+The following theorem establishes that three criteria each completely characterize generic (local) ACR: a linear algebra condition arising from \cite[Theorem~5.3]{pascualescudero2020local}, a property of the elimination ideals over the coefficient field $\CC(\k)$ in the spirit of \cite[Proposition~3.8]{ACR_AlgGeom}, and the complex counterpart of the definition of (local) ACR.